Gijón: Sports

 In team sports, Gijón's professional football team, Sporting de Gijón, currently plays in the Spanish second division.
 CP Gijón Solimar is one of the most important women's roller hockey teams in Europe as it is five times champion of the European Cup.

 Círculo Gijón is the main basketball team of the city, and plays in Spanish basketball third tier.
 Gijón Baloncesto, folded in 2009, was the most important team of this sport in Gijón, and played four seasons in the Liga ACB, the most important national league in Europe.
+A women's basketball club, CD Basket Mar, existed in Gijón between 1997 and 2018.

 CSI Gijón is Spain's official show jumping horse show which is held annually in Gijón's equestrian facility.

 There is also a private sports club in Gijón with more than 33,000 members, Real Grupo de Cultura Covadonga, the biggest club in Asturias.
 Its handball section plays in the third division, where also plays AB Gijón Jovellanos, and its women's volleyball team plays also in the Spanish second league.

 Not far from Gijón, there are several ski resorts in Asturias, the main being Valgrande-Pajares.

 The city's marina houses an important fleet of yachts and is the base for many water sports, being Royal Astur Yacht Club the most important yacht club in town.

 In 2022, the city will host an ATP tennis tournament for the first time.